rin67630/Soft-Power-MPPT/Hardware/SoftPower Schematic Analysis.md

 ## OLED display option:

 The oled display is nice to have.
-There are two versions:
+It adds only ~2 mA to the overall consumption.
+Two versions are supported:  is
 a) A 64x48 pixel Wemos display hat, just push it on the top of the WEMOS D1
 b) a 128x64 pixel display, that must be connected separately by connecting:
 -  Vcc to +3.3V